abner24/PMJ_Manuscript_repository/06-Annotation/readme.md

 - Create a training and test dataset for SNAP and Augustus.

 Annotation Results are in the root of the folder
 - PMJ.gff.gz: Contains a list of non-redundant annotation models created by Maker corresponding to the genome deposited in NCBI.
-PMJ.aa.gz contains the translated protein sequences, and PMJ.cds.gz contains the coding sequences.
+- PMJ.aa.gz: Contains the translated protein sequences.
+- PMJ.cds.gz: Coding sequences.